gcugli/gitops-testdrive/docs/configuring-git.md

 ## Prepare a Git repository with the application configurations

-The configurations related to the application (K8s Deployments, Services, PVs, etc) will be stored on a Git repositiry called "gitops-testdrive".
+The configurations related to the application (K8s Deployments, Services, PVs, etc) will be stored on a Git repository called "gitops-testdrive".
 In order to take control over this GIT (make changes) we must be the owner or a collaborator.
 In this case we are going to clone (replicate) an axisting GIT repo with all the configurations and structure that we need for this exercise.

 We already have a GIT server deployed into Openshift, so you can create a new account and then clone the pre existing repo.

 ### Create a GIT account in GOGS